-Statins - to lower cholesterol.
+Statins - To lower cholesterol.

-Antihypertensives - to lower blood pressure.
+Antihypertensives - Helps in lowering blood pressure.

-Antiepileptic medications - to prevent seizures.
+Antiepileptic Medications - This medicine is given to prevent seizures.

-Dental examination - as this condition results in delayed and abnormal tooth formation, regular dentist visit becomes necessary.
+Dental Examination - As this condition results in delayed and abnormal tooth formation, regular dentist visit becomes necessary.

-Find ways to prevent atherosclerosis.
+Find new ways to prevent atherosclerosis.

 Make them wear cushioned shoes or shoe inserts.

 Use sunscreen with an SPF (sun protection factor) of at least 15.

 Progeria is a fatal condition, with most kids living up to 13 to 14 years of age, but some live into their 20s.
 Not much was known about this disease a couple of decades back.
 But in 2003, after the discovery of the LMNA gene, there is hope for a cure in the future.
 Many scientists are working to develop a cure for this condition.